 Read More: Our review of the top rated innerspring beds

-More reading: The 5 Best Latex Beds You Can Buy in 2017
+More reading: The 5 Best Latex Beds You Can Buy in 2018

 Mattress vs. Toppers

 To save money, you can opt to purchase a topper rather than an entire mattress.
-However, mattress toppers are rarely as effective as desired, especially when they are placed on an aging mattress.
+However, mattress toppers are not always as effective as desired, especially when they are placed on an aging mattress.
 If the underlying mattress is starting to sag or otherwise fail, it is unlikely that the topper is going to do anything to improve performance.
 Most likely, you are going to want to opt for a mattress rather than a topper when a good night’s sleep is your top priority.

 As you can plainly see, there are plenty of high-quality memory foam mattress brands on the market today.
 If you would like to purchase one for your own home, the beds listed above are a great place to start your search.
 In fact, there is a good chance that you will find a winner from that list without having to go any further.

 We hope you now have all the information you need to make an informed purchase.
 Thank you for taking the time to review our buying guide, and we wish you the best of luck with your selection.
 Here’s to a great night’s sleep!